SQL Integration

 You can add SQL Server data to dashboards as a custom widget.
 Follow these steps to configure your widget:

-1. Select Widget Dashboard Navigate to the Create Widget screen.
+1. Select Widget Dashboard.
+Navigate to the Create Widget screen.

 Create Widget Dashboard Screen